-i) shall include the "entity" attribute; and
+i) shall include the "entity" attribute;

-ii) shall include the <status> element indicating the status of the MCVideo session according to RFC 4575; and
+ii) shall include the <status> element indicating the status of the MCVideo session according to IETF RFC 4575 [57]; and

+iii) may include one <functional-alias> element indicating the functional alias bound by the MCVideo user with the MCVideo group for which the notification is being sent as defined in the XML schema of subclause 9.2.3.6.1; and

+NOTE 1: The functional alias binding by the MCVideo user with the MCVideo group is done through either using an explicit procedure or as a part of call setup procedure.

 c) may include <roles> element.

 NOTE: The usage of <roles> is only applicable for human consumption.